JeffKnowlesJr/obsidian-link-plugin/docs/ARCHITECTURE.md

 ## Conclusion

-The Obsidian Link Plugin is a well-architected application that provides intelligent daily note organization with automatic monthly folder management and seamless Daily Notes integration.
-The modular design, comprehensive error handling, and user-friendly interface make it a robust solution for journal management in Obsidian.
+The DateFolders for DailyNotes plugin is a well-architected application that provides essential daily note management with automatic folder organization and optional Daily Notes integration.
+The modular design and focused functionality make it a robust solution for daily note management in Obsidian.

 For detailed component analysis, see [Component Documentation](COMPONENT_DOCUMENTATION.md).
 For application-level documentation, see [Application Documentation](APPLICATION_DOCUMENTATION.md).